Groestlcoin/sparrow-grs/README.md

 `sudo apt install -y rpm fakeroot binutils`

-The Sparrow binaries can be built from source using
+The Sparrow-GRS binaries can be built from source using

 `./gradlew jpackage`